Recording an ocarina for practice

 Recording

-Digital recording can only represent sounds up to a limited volume; if a sound is too loud, it will 'clip', which sounds terrible.
-Your portable recorder will have a gain meter explained later.
-This displays how loud the recorder 'hears' your playing, if no bar is visible it isn't hearing anything.
-If the bar ever hits 100% the sound is 'clipping' and will sound very distorted.
+Digital recording can only represent sounds up to a limited volume; if a sound is too loud, it will 'clip' and sound distorted.
+Your recording device will have a gain meter which displays how loud the recorder 'hears' your playing, if no bar is visible it isn't hearing anything.
+If the bar ever hits 100% the sound is clipping.

 Listening to your recording